fleschutz/my-backups/README.md

 Data Backup & Recovery
 ======================

-This repo provides basic support to backup your data as easy as possible.
+This repo provides support to perform a professional backup of your data.
 More information about backups, recovery, strategies, etc. can be found in the [docs](docs) folder.

 🔧 Preparation
 ---------------